 Galaxy Diagnostics Launches Nanotrap® Urine Test for Lyme Borreliosis

-When we announced our partnership with Galaxy Diagnostics — a social venture and One Health company on a mission to build awareness and offer the best testing for flea and tick-borne infections — we knew they were poised to offer innovative technology in confirming detection of Bartonella infection and Lyme Borrelia infection.
+When we announced our partnership with Galaxy Diagnostics — a social venture and One Health company on a mission to build awareness and offer the best testing for flea and tick-borne infections — we knew they were poised to offer innovative technology in confirming the detection of Bartonella infection and Lyme Borrelia infection.
 We are excited to have them as a Founding Lab on our network because their innovation continues to drive advancements in the industry.

 Groundbreaking, Revolutionary Testing

 Their Nanotrap® Urine Test highlights the unique innovation Galaxy Diagnostics offers patients and physicians.
 The test is revolutionary in that it provides more sensitive direct detection for Borrelia burgdorferi infection at all stages of the disease.
 CDC-recommended Two-Tiered Testing (TTT) has long been the standard in detecting the Borrelia burgdorferi, but recent research suggests it likely misses early-stage infections.
-With Lyme disease, where early diagnosis and prompt treatment is critical, the Nanotrap® Urine Test identifies cases missed by TTT in both the earliest stages of infection (during the first four to six weeks) and later stages of disease.
+With Lyme disease, where early diagnosis and prompt treatment are critical, the Nanotrap® Urine Test identifies cases missed by TTT in both the earliest stages of infection (during the first four to six weeks) and later stages of the disease.

 Outer Surface Protein A is a Lyme Borrelia-specific protein that is expressed on the outer surface of the bacterial membrane.
 As a tick adhesin, it sticks to the midgut of a tick and remains inside during feeding.
 Lyme Borrelia species differentially regulate OspA expression to help “sense” the environment around them, which makes its detection so important.